hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 It runs on a cheap virtual server.

-That's about it.
+That is literally it.
+It is so simple that there is no point in showing the code here.

-#### Communication protocol
+#### Communication with the power plant

-The power plant manufacturer does not provide any public API for setting the power plant mode.
+The power plant manufacturer does not provide a public API for setting the power plant mode.
 Hence, we had to reverse-engineer it from their UI.

-On the positive side, we can use HTTP requests to call the manufacturer's server, and we do not have to interact with the power plant directly via some exotic protocol.
-But that is probably the only convenient part about it.
+On the positive side, we can use HTTP requests to call the manufacturer's server.
+We do not have to interact with the power plant directly via some exotic protocol.
+But that is the only convenient part about it.

 My brother had to become a bit of a cryptographer to figure out what the UI does.
 Just to give you an idea:
  - The API is not (publicly) documented.
  - You can't rely on status codes to tell you if a request was successful.
 It always returns 200 (success) status code.
- - The response body is a list of numbers and some Chinese characters.
+ - The response body is a list of numbers and a bunch of Chinese characters.
 Each number corresponds to a setting.
    - You have to figure out which number is which setting based on their order.
    - Translating the Chinese characters can give you a hint about what the response means.

 And obviously, since the API is non-public, it can change anytime.
-Since I started writing this article, there was at least one change that broke our script.
+Since I started writing this article, they made a change that broke our script.

-The reverse-engineering process is fascinating, and it would probably deserve its own article.
+The reverse-engineering process is fascinating, and it would deserve its own article.
 I'll try to convince my brother to write one.

 #### UI

-Forcing users to upload configuration to a server might be too much of a stretch, so we use a rudimentary Telegram-based API for this.
+Forcing users to upload configuration to a server might be too much of a stretch.
+So we use a rudimentary Telegram-based API for this.

-We create a dedicated conversation for controlling the power plant.
-Users can upload configurations to the conversation and tag a dedicated Telegram bot.
+We created a dedicated conversation for controlling the power plant.
+You can upload configurations to the conversation and tag a dedicated Telegram bot.
 The bot always reads the latest configuration and sets the mode.
-If users want to deactivate the script, they can send a configuration message without any file.
+If you want to deactivate the script, you can send a configuration message without any file.

 The script logs the results of its run to the conversation.
-Users can, for example, see that the power plant mode was either set, or the config was invalid.
+You can, for example, see that the power plant mode was either set, or the configuration was invalid.

 ```mermaid!
 flowchart TD